Living Fully with BBS: An Interview with Robert Stigile

 Rachel Tierney: I wish I did have that news to share, but as soon as we do, you'll be the first one that I tell!

-Robert Stigile: But you know, and I guess that's the thing that I'm really thrilled [about] for families now that are having their child diagnosed with BBS, because it's like they have the opportunities that I didn't have growing up.
-Meaning that, you know, there's the medication that they can get their child on.
-And then I guess that's another thing that I really want to stress with this is that I see it a lot in the BBS Facebook page.
-I'll see people, either adults who are on it, or families that are getting their children on it, and the first thing I see them say is it's darkened their – especially for kids – that it's darkened their skin, and they don't want to be on it anymore, because they're getting teased at their school.
-And to me it's like, if you can just hang in there and get past the [side effects of] darkened skin, you know, if they can just get past that, the doors that will open for their children not being hungry all the time are just incredible.
+I guess that's the thing that I'm really thrilled [about] for families now that are having their child diagnosed with BBS, because they have the opportunities that I didn't have growing up, meaning that there's the medication that they can get their child on.
+And then I guess that's another thing that I really want to stress with this is that I see it a lot in the BBS Facebook page, either adults who are on [Imcivree] or families that are getting their children on it, and the first thing I see them say is it's darkened their skin – especially for kids – and they don't want to be on it anymore because they're getting teased at their school.
+But to me, if you can just hang in there and get past the [side effects of] darkened skin — if they can just get past that — the doors that will open for their children not being hungry all the time are just incredible.

 Rachel Tierney: Do you find that now that you're able to manage those systems, it's given you the [capacity] to focus on other things that matter to you?